rkulla/dotfiles/vscode/README.md

 ## VSCode notes

 Note: I don't symlink my vscode settings to a dotfile.
 So make sure to adjust those settings manually for each machine after copy/pasting my generic settings.json.
-E.g., editor.zoomLevel and editor.fontSize especially.
+E.g., editor.zoomLevel and editor.fontSize and vim stuff.

 #### Extensions I use